pingcap/docs/smooth-upgrade-tidb.md

 ### Limitations on user operations

-* Before upgrading, if there is a canceling DDL job in the cluster, that is, an ongoing DDL job is canceled by the user, because the job in the canceling state cannot be paused, TiDB will retry.
+* Before the upgrade, if there is a canceling DDL job in the cluster, that is, an ongoing DDL job is being canceled by a user, because the job in the canceling state cannot be paused, TiDB will retry canceling the job.
 If the retry fails, an error is reported and the upgrade is exited.

 * During the upgrade, the following operations are not allowed:

-    * Run DDL operations on system tables (`mysql.*`, `information_schema.*`, `performance_schema.*`, `metrics_schema.*`).
+    * Run DDL operations on system tables (`mysql.*`, `information_schema.*`, `performance_schema.*`, and `metrics_schema.*`).
     * Manually cancel, pause, or resume DDL jobs: `ADMIN CANCEL/PAUSE/RESUME DDL JOBS job_id [, job_id] ...;`.
     * Import data.